CACI-IMG/ForecasterDocs/user-guide/Data/Data-Importers.md

 3. **Script:** <br/>
 There are two different types of script:

-    - Load with Harmonics scripts: Enables the user to import their csv file but automatically includes information on bank holidays and harmonics.
-Different scripts are available in order to load interval, daily, weekly, or monthly data.
-More can be found in a separate document on Decomposition Models.
+    - Load with Harmonics scripts: These let you import from flat files such as csv files, while appending useful information on public holidays and harmonics (to help model seasonality).
+A range of scripts is available in order to load interval, daily, weekly, or monthly data.
-    - Automatic import from databases: Bespoke scripts can be created by CACI.
-For further consultancy, please contact CACI.
+    - Bespoke importation scripts: These can be created by CACI in order to import specific business data.
+For instance, these could be set up to read directly from a database, as well as merging in data from reports and local flat files.
+To find out more, please contact CACI directly.

 <br/>

-Once you have selected which type of import you require (Text, MS Excel, Script), click on Import to open the importation wizard.
+Once you have selected a particular importer (Text, Excel, or Script), click on Import to open the importation wizard.

-If the importation wizard is used on a brand new project (with no existing data), the user will only have the option to start a new importation.
+If the importation wizard is used on a brand new project (with no existing data), the only option is to start a new importation.
 The following sections will describe how to import data into a new project, using the three different importers.
-You are able to cancel the import by pressing the cancel button at any time, alternatively if you need to change some wizard settings press the Back button to go back through the importation wizard process.
+You can cancel the import at any time by pressing the cancel button.
+Alternatively if you need to change some wizard settings press the Back button to go back through the importation wizard process.

 {% hint style="info" %}